 What is it?

-It has been found that many classical scientific studies that form a foundation of modern science are difficult or impossible to replicate or reproduce.
+It has been found that many classical scientific studies that form a foundation of modern science are difficult or impossible to replicate.

 It has been particularly widely discussed in the fields of psychology and medicine.
 In 2017 in response to the crisis eight hundred scientists and mathematicians signed a paper "Redefine statistical significance".
 It proposes that in "fields where the threshold for defining statistical significance for new discoveries is P < 0.05, we propose a change to P < 0.005."